Westminster Energy, Environment & Transport Forum

 Format: DOWNLOADABLE PDF

-The planned agenda will look at priorities for policy, regulation and participating sectors in maintaining market confidence and putting in place practical compliance arrangements - as new sectors enter the scheme and longer-term decisions are taken on carbon leakage protection and the future cap trajectory.
+It will bring stakeholders and policymakers together to examine key issues for policy, regulation and participating sectors in maintaining market confidence and putting in place effective compliance arrangements, as new sectors enter the scheme and decisions are taken on protection against carbon leakage and how the cap is set over time.
+Delegates will also consider the way forward for scheme design and regulatory provisions in supporting decarbonisation for hard-to-abate sectors, particularly where alternative pathways to emissions reduction remain limited.

-Delegates will consider what implementation should look like as the UK ETS expands to domestic maritime from July 2026 and later to energy-from-waste.
-Monitoring, reporting and verification approaches will be discussed, together with questions around administrative readiness and resourcing needed across regulators and regulated entities, and the practical effect of the double-surrender approach for the first maritime scheme year.
+Monitoring, reporting and verification approaches will be discussed, together with questions around administrative readiness and resourcing needed across regulators and regulated entities, and the practical effect of the double-surrender approach - requiring operators to surrender allowances both for fuel use and for reported emissions during the transition period - on the transition to maritime inclusion and compliance processes.

-Practical implications of exemptions and deduction mechanisms for specific routes will be considered, including how compliance cycles and cost pass-through may affect organisations with limited direct control over emissions, including local authorities and service commissioners.
+Practical implications of exemptions and deduction mechanisms for specific activities or contractual arrangements will be considered, including how compliance cycles and the extent to which costs can be passed on may affect organisations with limited control over emissions - such as local authorities and service commissioners.
+Discussion will examine how scope expansion, exemptions and deductions affect affordability, proportionality and incentives for emissions reduction, alongside considerations for maintaining competitiveness and commercial sustainability for affected sectors as they work towards emissions targets.

 This on-demand pack includes